quii/learn-go-with-tests/why.md

 ## Common objections with pithy responses

-###  Tests _dont_ help me refactor.
+###  Tests _don't_ help me refactor.
 Every time i refactor loads of tests stop passing/compiling

 Remember what refactoring is _supposed_ to be?
 Just changing the way your program is expressed, not changing behaviour.
 Now ask yourself why your tests are failing.
 It will be because your tests are **too coupled to implementation details**.

 You're _probably_ mocking too much and testing irrelevant detail.
 Remember a unit test is _not_ only on functions/classes/whatever.

-A unit of behaviour can be tested and it may have a number of internal collaborators to make that behaviour work; just dont test them!
+A unit of behaviour can be tested and it may have a number of internal collaborators to make that behaviour work; just don't test them!

 Listen to your tests and act on what they're telling you.

-### I dont like writing tests as I want to explore the design first, then I write my tests afterward.
+### I don't like writing tests as I want to explore the design first, then I write my tests afterward.

 It is hard/time-consuming to write your first test; _if_ your first test is "make a website to rival twitter".